jbc-cp/csc202-assignments/projects/4/ass4.md

 input file is large.
 After insertion of an item, if the load factor exceeds 0.5, you should grow the hash table size.

-Start with a default hash table size of a power of two.
+Start with a default hash table size of 128.
 When increases are necessary, double the size of the table.

 Use the probing sequence